kristopolous/agentkit-render-tutorial/apify-actor/README.md

-# Sendai Documentation Agent
+# Sendai Documentation Generator

-This Apify Actor scrapes the Sendai API documentation and answers questions about it using OpenRouter's API to access various LLMs.
+This Apify Actor scrapes the Sendai API documentation and generates comprehensive markdown documentation based on user questions using OpenRouter's API to access various LLMs.

 ## Features

 - Scrapes the Sendai API documentation from https://docs.sendai.fun/v0/introduction
 - Extracts headings and introduction text
-- Uses OpenRouter's API to access various LLMs to answer questions about the documentation
+- Uses OpenRouter's Gemini Pro model (with 2M token context window) to generate detailed markdown documentation
-- Stores the answers in the Actor's default dataset and Key-Value store
+- Stores the generated documentation in the Actor's default dataset and Key-Value store

 ## Input